If the victors wanted peace, why did they issue a blueprint for war?

 Wilson got the Germans to the bargaining table with his Fourteen Points, but then he stood by when France and Britain refused to let them sit down at Versailles.
 The Entente had neglected to demand an unconditional surrender from the German Army and the Prussian Junker militarists, and so they were going to try to compensate for that by demanding abject submission from the rest of the country.

 The notions of Dolchstoss and the “November criminals” were nonsense, but Clemenceau’s crusade for a Carthaginian Peace did school the criminal element among the German survivors of the war and the “peace” in the strategy and tactics they would need, to justify and commit genocide a generation later.

-My ancestors were from France and Poland, so I have sympathy for the French who wanted Alsace and Lorraine back, and for the Poles whose whole country had gone missing for more than a hundred years, and who now had a chance to put it back together.
-But my empathy is for the Germans who suffered under the terms of the treaty.
+My ancestors were from France and Poland, so I empathize with the French who wanted Alsace and Lorraine back, and with the Poles whose whole country had gone missing for more than a hundred years, and who now had a chance to put it back together.
+But I also have sympathy for the German people who suffered under the terms of the treaty.

 Here’s another question: If their intention was to punish the guilty, why did they let the perpetrators get away?

 Granted, the old Austrian emperor who went to war with Serbia (despite his having detested his nephew and niece-in-law) was already dead.
 But the Kaiser painlessly abdicated, and then checked in to a resort in the Netherlands for a 23-year-long rest cure.